| Title: | massSpectrometryR |

 elements$getMass(which1)

-specifies which element should be retrieved.
+which1specifies which element should be retrieved.
 Which number (row number in the chemicals table), name or short as a character vector.
 The way this is set up, it doesn't matter whether capital or non-capital letters are used, since all are converted to upper case before comparing with what's in the elements table

 a numeric value